-Manufacturing Operations: Manufacturing operations expense includes costs to manufacture preclinical and clinical materials for our own product candidates and cost to support the operation and maintenance of our pilot scale manufacturing plant.
+Manufacturing Operations: Manufacturing operations expense includes costs to manufacture preclinical and clinical materials for our own product candidates and cost to support the operation and maintenance of our conjugate manufacturing plant.
 Such expenses include personnel, raw materials for our preclinical and clinical trials, manufacturing supplies, and facilities expense.
 Manufacturing costs related to the production of material for our collaborators are recorded as "Cost of Clinical Material Reimbursed" in our Statement of Operations.
-For the three months ended September 30, 2005, manufacturing operations expense increased \$345,000 to \$2.9 million compared to \$2.6 million in the same period last year.
-The increase in expense is primarily the result of (i) an increase in salaries and related expenses (ii) lower overhead utilization from the manufacture of clinical materials on behalf of our collaborators, and (iii) an increase in facilities expenses.
-These increases were partially offset by (i) a decrease in contract service expense resulting primarily from lower expense related to DMx used in the manufacture of clinical materials on behalf of our collaborators and lower antibody costs, and (ii) lower expenses to reserve for excess quantities of ansamitocin P3 and DMx in accordance with our inventory reserve policy.
+For the three months ended December 31, 2005, manufacturing operations expense increased \$1.5 million to \$2.2 million compared to \$678,000 in the same period last year.
+The increase in expense is primarily the result of (i) an increase in salaries and related expenses, (ii) lower overhead utilization from the manufacture of clinical materials on behalf of our collaborators, (iii) increase in contract service expense and (iv) an increase in administrative expenses.
+These increases were partially offset by a decrease in disposable costs resulting from a decrease in volume, as well as bulk purchases made during the three month period ended December 31, 2004.

-During the three months ended September 30, 2004, we recorded research and development expenses of \$980,000 of ansamitocin P3 and DMx that we had identified as excess based upon our inventory policy, and \$166,000 to write down certain batches of ansamitocin P3 and DMx to their net realizable values.
-During the same period in the current year, we recorded only \$127,000 in similar expenses.
+During the three months ended December 31, 2005 and December 31, 2004, we did not record any expense related to ansamitocin P3 and DMx that we had identified as excess based upon our inventory policy.
 Reserve requirements for excess quantities of ansamitocin P3 and DMx are principally based on our collaborators' forecasted demand compared to our inventory position.
 Due to the lead times required to secure material and the changing requirements of our collaborators, expenses to provide for excess quantities have fluctuated from period to period and we expect that these period fluctuations will continue in the future.
-(See "Inventory" within our Critical Accounting Policies for future discussion of our inventory reserve policy).
+(See "Inventory" within our Critical Accounting Policies for further discussion of our inventory reserve policy).